flabarga/iSTARMOD/README.md

 .\.venv\Scripts\python -m pip install .
 ```

-*Install from a GitHub release archive*
+## Install from a GitHub release archive - (recommended)
-1. Download release v11 from the GitHub Releases page.
+1. Download latest release (v11.2) from the GitHub Releases page.
 2. Extract the archive.
 3. Open a terminal in the extracted folder.
-4. Follow the Linux/macOS or Windows instructions above.
+4. Follow the *Linux/macOS* or *Windows* instructions above.

 Dependencies include: